 The producer of the film admitted to having based Frollo on Ralph Fienne’s Nazi character in Schindler’s List, who has an unhealthy obsession with a Jewish girl.
 Although Frollo shows only hate for Esmeralda, he also displays an unrelenting lust for her, as we see him act erratically whenever she stops his advances.

-When Frollo prays to the Virgin Mary in his song “Hellfire”, he blames the devil for his unruly desire and demands that Esmeralda either be burnt at the stake or be his forever.
-That’s just a tad intense for a kid’s movie, but thankfully, it stays true to Hugo’s masterpiece while also highlighting the hypocrisy that can be found in religion.
+When Frollo prays to the Virgin Mary in his song “Hellfire”, he blames the devil for his unruly desires and demands that Esmeralda either be burnt at the stake or be his forever.
+That’s just a tad intense for a kid’s movie, but thankfully, it stays true to Hugo’s masterpiece whilst also highlighting the hypocrisy that can be found in religion.